 What Yarra can do better

-Yarra can further improve all new crossovers by updating their standard drawing to reflect best practice design from the Netherlands, which uses standardised pre-cast ‘entrance blocks’ that can be sourced from a range of suppliers.
+Yarra can further improve all new crossovers by updating their standard drawing to reflect best practice design from the Netherlands, which uses standardised pre-cast ‘entrance blocks’ to limit the maximum dimensions of the ramp.

 The image below compares a typical UK (or Australian) vehicle crossing (on the left) with one from The Netherlands (on the right), which delivers a much more useable footpath.